kinire98/klone/README.md

 ```
 The objectives of this application:
 As a user: make simple backups with the most recent copy of the files and access them in a simple way through the OS fs, without the need to use an external app:
 1. Iterate through the directories.
+(DONE)
 2. Get the times of modification of each file in the directory of origin directory.
+(DONE)
 3. Get the times of modification of each file in the directory of target directory.
+(DONE)
 4. Compare both.
 If the origin directory time is greater than the target directory time that means that there were some changes, so it's neccessary to make a backup.
+(DONE)
 5. If a directory or a file doesn't exist in the target directory it will be created.
+(DONE)
 6. If a directory or a file no longer exists in the origin directory two options: if nothing is addressed for this, it will just leave it there or you can delete it.
 7. All of this will be created in the most recent directory of the backup directory.